pipesocks/pipesocks/README.md

 ## Deployment
 ### General
 Download & install Qt Creator with Qt (above 5) and libsodium.
 Open the project with Qt Creator, set include path and link path and compile.
+Then, copy the file "proxy.pac" to the binary directory or create "proxy.pac" yourself if you are an expert:) (You don't have to do it under Mac OS X because pipesocks does not support the function under this operating system)

 ### Ubuntu Server
 Since most Ubuntu servers doesn't hold a GUI, here is the way to deploy pipesocks in them.